A Comprehensive Study on GDPR-Oriented Analysis of Privacy Policies: Taxonomy, Corpus and GDPR Concept Classifiers: Comprehensive Performance Evaluation of GDPR Concept Classifiers

 For the third sub-groups of features about occurrences of pre-defined keywords, we used a 96-D binary vector (the number of all nodes in our GDPR taxonomy), where each feature indicates if at least one pre-defined keywords associated with a specific GDPR concept appears in the candidate element at least once.
 For example, a sentence like ``When Google shares your information'' will be labeled as `DATA SHARING.CONDITION' because it contains the keywords `share' and `when'.
 Because Amaral et al.~\cite{Amaral2022} did not release their pre-defined keywords and our GDPR taxonomy includes more concepts, we decided to define our own keywords list for each of the 96 concepts.
 The full list of such keywords can be found in the supplementary data file available at \url{https://github.com/tp-sh/GDPR_privacy_policies/blob/main/data/keyword_list.csv}).
 Our experimental results in Tables~\ref{table:performance_segment_vs_document_levels} and~\ref{table:detail_performance} show that these keyword-based features could help improve the performance of LCN classifiers.

-For the LCPN classifiers, we set two sub-groups of input features, which are PrivBERT embeddings~\cite{Srinath2020PrivaSeerPrivBERT} of current node's text and PrivBERT embeddings of the parent's and sibling's text's embeddings.
+For the LCPN classifiers, we set two sub-groups of input features -- PrivBERT embeddings~\cite{Srinath2020PrivaSeerPrivBERT} of current node's text and PrivBERT embeddings of the parent's and sibling's text's embeddings.
 The experiments showed the parent's and sibling's embeddings had few help in classifications, so we used the PrivBERT embeddings of current node's text as the input features of the fine-tuned PrivBERT.
+We did not use keywords-based binary features because LCPN classifiers cover multiple concepts so keywords are less indicative.